31+ Easy Minimalist Bullet Journal Weekly Spreads for Busy People

 I know I know I've been talking a lot about handwriting, but it's something I'm working hard on improving and I can't stop admiring other people's amazing work.

 You can easily create this awesome effect around the dates with a compass of this amazing circle ruler.
+It always impresses me how amazing and stylish just a few lines can make the page look.

 Even with minimal decoration, you can still have a beautiful and colorful spread.